← Back to Blog

 Four countries, four trajectories

 Spain is where the bifurcation is most visible.
 At 47 €/MWh year-to-date, down from 65 last year, it is the cheapest large market in Europe by a wide margin.
-Behind that number is an aggressive solar build-out that has crossed a threshold: renewables now set the price for a majority of hours, and the gas signal barely transmits anymore.
-An electro-intensive plant making a siting decision today would see Spain at less than half of Germany's wholesale cost.
+Behind that number is a large solar build-out that has crossed a threshold: renewables now set the price for a majority of hours, and the gas signal transmits much less than it used to.
+An electro-intensive plant choosing a site today would see Spain at less than half of Germany's wholesale cost.

-Greece spent a decade as one of the most expensive markets on the continent, structurally above the EU average.
-The 2023–2025 solar wave has pulled it down into the pack.
-It is worth watching precisely because it is following the Iberian script with a two-year lag — the same cause, the same trajectory, just earlier in the curve.
+Greece spent a decade as one of the more expensive markets on the continent, structurally above the EU average.
+The 2023–2025 solar wave has pulled it into the pack.
+It is worth watching because it is following the Iberian path with a roughly two-year lag — the same driver, the same direction, earlier in the curve.

 France — the steady reference

-France is almost boring, and that is the point.
-At 59 €/MWh it is in line with 2024 and 2025, quietly remaining one of the cheapest large markets in Europe year after year.
-No drama, no spike, no climb.
+France is the stable reference point.
+At 59 €/MWh it is in line with 2024 and 2025, remaining one of the cheapest large markets in Europe year after year, without a spike or a sustained climb.

-Germany is the one that should give people pause.
+Germany is the one that stands out.
 It has climbed three years running — 79, then 89, now 96 €/MWh — and for the first time in the series it sits above the EU average.
 This is the highest German average since the gas-crisis peak of 2022, and the gap to France is still widening.

-The usual reassurance is that more renewables will fix this.
+A common expectation is that more renewables will bring this down.
 The data does not yet support that.
-Despite continued solar additions, Germany's count of hours below 1 €/MWh is actually regressing in 2026, projecting lower than last year.
-The renewable-surplus story everyone associates with the energy transition is happening in Spain and France — not in Germany.
-There, gas plus carbon still sets the marginal price too often for the average to come down.
-Belgium and the Netherlands sit in exactly the same regime, captured by the same market coupling and the same gas-set margin.
+Despite continued solar additions, Germany's share of hours below 1 €/MWh is flat to slightly lower in 2026 — not the increase a growing build-out would imply.
+The renewable-surplus effect associated with the energy transition is appearing in Spain and France rather than in Germany, where gas plus carbon still sets the marginal price often enough to keep the average up.
+Belgium and the Netherlands sit in the same regime, shaped by the same market coupling and the same gas-set margin.

-One way to see this divergence is to count the hours when power is effectively free — below 1 €/MWh, the level at which storage can charge at negligible cost.
-(I use below 1 €/MWh rather than below zero because mandatory curtailment increasingly suppresses the strictly-negative count, masking the true surplus.)
-Project the current year-to-date pace forward and the split is stark:
+Another way to see the divergence is to count the hours when power is effectively free — below 1 €/MWh, the level at which storage can charge at negligible cost.
+(I use below 1 €/MWh rather than below zero because mandatory curtailment increasingly suppresses the strictly-negative count, understating the true surplus.)
+Projecting the current year-to-date pace forward, the split is clear:

 Share of hours below 1 €/MWh